hannobraun/fornjot/release-operator/README.md

 As seen above, the release operator requires the maintainer to:

-a) label the release pull-request with `<release-label>` (value decided upon later)
+- label the release pull-request with `<release-label>` (value decided upon later)
-b) include the semver version to release in the first line of the merge commit message
+- include the semver version to release in the first line of the merge commit message

 [release process]: ../RELEASES.md